GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Data

 To derive the flux calibration of our extended data, we rely on extrapolating the background level.
-We perform an initial data reduction where we extend the existing calibration files for the flat-field correction and flux calibration.
-We use initially a linear extrapolation of the existing calibrations to the range 5.27--5.55~$\mu \rm m$.
+We perform an initial data reduction in which we extend the existing calibration files for the flat-field correction and flux calibration.
+We initially use a linear extrapolation of the existing calibrations to the range 5.27--5.55~$\mu \rm m$.
 The calibrations consist of an illumination flat, a detector flat, and a spectrograph flat.
 After this initial step, the resulting datacube displays a sharp drop at $\lambda \gtrsim 5.35$~\mum.
-This is shown in \autoref{f.fluxcal:a}, where the grey spectrum was extracted in an empty circular aperture of the initial datacube.
-Since the signal in this region is expected to increase smoothly with wavelength, we use data in the well-calibrated spectral region $\lambda < 5.27$~\mum to model the background (black line), and to derive an extended flux-calibration term $f_\mathrm{cal}$, the ratio between the extrapolated model background and the smoothed data.
-This additional term rises rapidly at $\lambda \gtrsim 5.35$~\mum (as shown in \autoref{f.fluxcal:c}), while at $\lambda \lesssim 5.27$~\mum it oscillates between $1\pm 0.02$ (\autoref{f.fluxcal:b}).
-We consider the latter oscillations as artefacts of our background model; hence, our additional flux-calibration term is equal to unity at $\lambda \leq 5.27~\mum$, and is equal to the derived $f_\mathrm{cal}$ at $\lambda > 5.27~\mum$.
+This is shown in \autoref{f.fluxcal:a}, where the grey spectrum was extracted in an empty circular aperture from the initial datacube.
+Since the signal in this region is expected to increase smoothly with wavelength, we use data in the well-calibrated spectral region $\lambda < 5.27$~\mum to model the background (black line) and to derive an extended flux-calibration term, $f_\mathrm{cal}$, defined as the ratio between the extrapolated model background and the smoothed data.
+This additional term rises rapidly at $\lambda \gtrsim 5.35$~\mum (as shown in \autoref{f.fluxcal:c}), while at $\lambda \lesssim 5.27$~\mum it oscillates between $1.00\pm 0.02$ (\autoref{f.fluxcal:b}).
+We consider the latter oscillations to be artefacts of our background model; hence, our additional flux-calibration term is equal to unity at $\lambda \leq 5.27~\mum$ and is equal to the derived $f_\mathrm{cal}$ at $\lambda > 5.27~\mum$.